HIPAA Notice of Privacy Practices

 Right to Amend:

-• If you feel that your PHI, we have is incorrect or incomplete, you may make a written request to amend the information.
+• If you feel that your PHI we have is incorrect or incomplete, you may make a written request to amend the information.
+We will not make changes to medical information created by another health care provider or changes that would make your medical record inaccurate or incomplete.

 Right to an Accounting of Disclosure:

-• You can request a written list of certain disclosures of your PHI made for purposes other than treatment, payment, healthcare operations, or those authorized by you.
+• You can request a written list of certain disclosures of your PHI – that is, a list of how and to whom disclosures have been made.
 This request must be submitted in writing.

 Right to Confidential Communications:

-• You have the right to request that our practice communicate with you about your health and related issues in a particular manner or at a certain location.
+• You have the right to request that we communicate with you about your health and related issues in a particular manner or at a certain location.
 For instance, you may ask that we contact you at home, rather than work.

 Right to Request Restrictions: